tgagor/template-dockerfiles/README.md

 ### Optional Enhancements
 1. Use the `prefix` field for consistent image organization.
 2. Add meaningful labels to enhance discoverability and traceability.
 3. Keep in mind that order of variables, determine order of labeling and some labels might overwrite previously created.
-Use `--dry-run` mode to determine the result.

 ### Parallelism
 1. Tool detects number of available CPU and run as many jobs as possible.